Hellmuth Felmy: Biography

 In 1948, during the Hostages Trial in Nuremberg, Felmy was convicted of war crimes in Greece and was given a sentence of 15 years.
 His sentence was reviewed by the "Peck Panel".
-He was released early, on 15 December 1951.
+He was released early, on 15 December 1951 by High Commissioner John J. McCloy.
 On 14 December 1965, Felmy died in Darmstadt, West Germany.

 Posthumous

 In 2007, Felmy's writings about Cossacks who fought for the Germans, along with those of Walter Warlimont, were published in The Cossack Corps.

-Felmy's son, Hansjörg Felmy (1931–2007), was a successful actor and appeared in the films Torn Curtain and Brainwashed.
+Felmy's son, Hansjörg Felmy (1931–2007), was a successful actor and appeared in the films Torn Curtain and Brainwashed, and in the Tatort.